|

 placing commas

-That means it doesn't restrict the meaning of the subject, "lonely
+That means it doesn't restrict the meaning of the subject, Boneheads.

 The fact that they don't shower is just extra information.